Boat Capsizes off Louisiana Coast

 A boat capsized in rough seas south of Grand Isle, Louisiana Tuesday afternoon. it was a 129-foot “lift boat” and had a crew of 18.
 So far, four were rescued by other boats and two were rescued by the Coast Guard.
-As I write this, I don’t know the fate of the other 12 crew members.
+The body of one crew member has been recovered and as I write this, there are still 11 missing.

 Several ‘Good Samaritan’ vessels in the vicinity immediately responded to a rescue beacon signaled at 4:30 p.m.
 The Coast Guard Cutter Glenn Harris responded quickly.
 A National Weather Service station located three miles northeast of Grand Isle recorded a wind gust of 75 mph during the height of the storm.
 There was an unofficial estimate of waves off the coast as high as 50 feet!
 Video of the waves.
 Wind Tue.
 PM at Grand Isle.
 More video.
 Storm surge into Grand Isle.
 Jeanerette LA had 6.45″ of rain in less than 4 hours.
 An oil rig measured a wind gust to 112 mph over the open water.